Oura Health: Partnerships

 In May 2022, Oura and fashion brand Gucci launched a ring with details in 18-karat yellow gold.
 It comes with Oura's Gen3 technology.

 In November 2023, Oura and the gym brand Equinox launched Rest & Recovery Kit, which includes the third-generation Oura Ring.

-In October 2024, Oura signed a deal worth $96 million USD to supply smart rings to U.S. military personnel.
+In October 2024, Oura signed a deal worth US$96 million to supply smart rings to U.S. military personnel.
 The agreement includes Oura's data analytics services for use by the Pentagon's health department.
 Oura previously worked with the U.S. Department of Defense, including during the COVID-19 pandemic and in past collaborations with the U.S. Air Force and Navy for fatigue and health monitoring.

 In November 2024, Oura announced a partnership with the glucose monitoring company Dexcom that will allow their products to work together to give users data about their blood sugar levels and how factors such as sleep, exercise and heart rate can affect their bodies.
 Dexcom also said it would invest $75 million into Oura's next round of funding.